| | | | | |

 GT1 Evo

 The GT1 Evo is where most people should probably start.
-At $899, it gives you the same aluminium profile construction quality as the P1X range but in a more compact form factor.
-It’s the rig I’d recommend if you’re stepping up from a wheel stand or a budget steel cockpit and you want something that’ll last.
+Same aluminium profile construction as the P1X range, more compact form factor, $899.
+Stepping up from a wheel stand or a budget steel cockpit, this is the level where the difference in rigidity becomes immediately obvious.

 Seats & Mounting